icomse/icomse.github.io/content/legal-disclaimer/index.md

 i-CoMSE logos should not be used without permission.

-All content including but not limited to policies, legal disclaimer, and code of conduct are subject to change without any notice.
+All content, including but not limited to policies, legal disclaimer, and code of conduct, are subject to change without any notice.